qingxuantang/stock-info-retreiver/README.md

 First, don't forget to copy-paste your openai api key into the openaiapi.json file.<br>

-Then, make sure to install all the dependancies.<br>
+Then, make sure to install all the dependencies.<br>

 When all set, just run:<br>